 Incentive Stock Options and Non-statutory Stock Options.
 Optionees receive the right to purchase a specified number of shares of common stock at a specified option price and subject to such other terms and conditions as are set forth in the stock option agreement.
-The exercise price for options may not be less than 100% of the fair market value of our common stock on the date of grant (or, if the exercise price is to be determined after the grant date, the exercise price may not be less than 100% of the fair market value of ur common stock on the date of grant (or, if the exercise price is to period for any option must expire no later than ten years after the date of grant.
+The exercise price for options may not be less than 100% of the fair market value of our common stock on the date of grant (or, if the exercise price is to be determined after the grant date, the exercise price may not be less than 100% of the fair market value of grant.
 In accordance with tax requirements, additional restrictions apply to the exercise price and expiration date of incentive stock options granted to optionees holding more than 10% of the voting power of our company.
 Such options may not be granted at an exercise price less than 110% of the fair market value on the date of grant and must expire no later the date of grant.